kemtls/draft-celi-wiggers-tls-authkem/draft-celi-wiggers-tls-authkem.md

 appropriate application traffic key as described in TLS 1.3.
 In particular, this includes any alerts sent by the server in response to client Certificate and KEMEncapsulation messages.

---- back

-# Acknowledgements

-This work has been supported by the European Research Council through Starting Grant No. 805031 (EPOQUE).